Skip To Section

 Heavier drinkers are at an increased risk of developing seizures, delirium (confusion and psychosis), and other life-threatening symptoms.
 There is still a risk that these could occur in light drinkers who have abused alcohol for a long time.

 You could experience withdrawal symptoms within a day or two after you stop drinking.
-If you chronically, heavily abused alcohol, withdrawal symptoms may begin only a few hours after your last drink.
+If you chronically, heavily abuse alcohol, withdrawal symptoms may begin only a few hours after your last drink.
+Mild to moderate alcohol withdrawal symptoms typically last a week or two.
+More severe symptoms can last for several weeks or longer, depending on the situation.

 Benzodiazepines